DigiBP/25DIGIBP5/README.md

 ### WHAT HAPPENS

 - The employee watches the onboarding video and reviews the checklist items.
-- Once completed, they confirm by checking a box and submitting the form.
+- Once completed, the Supervisor and the new Employee confirm by checking a box and submitting the form.
 - The confirmation is automatically sent to HR and IT for documentation.
 - This ensures formal closure of the onboarding process and provides traceability.